 All of the Staffordshire Bull Terriers shown below are, or will be, available for adoption.

-LILY (aged 10 yrs) and SKY (aged 9 yrs) are now ready to fly from our nest after spending five months in our care.
+LILY (aged 11 yrs) and SKY (aged 10 yrs) are now ready to fly from our nest.
 The girls came to us from Animal Welfare in November 2018 and it would be very true to say that they both had had a fairly hard time for a number of years beforehand.
 Both were suffering from severe flea infestation when they were collected by Welfare Officers and SKY's ears have been permanently damaged from ear infections and mite infestation that had been left untreated.
 Her hearing is fine but she is susceptible to future infections although the treatment she has been receiving (tablets and ear drops) has been keeping things at bay.

 Although the girls are not from the same litter they have been together almost all of their lives and are very much 'sisters'.
 The love they have for each other and the sisterly bond between them is blatantly obvious which is why they are looking for a forever home together.
 The two of them love nothing more than cuddling up on the sofa together where they feel safe.
 Typical Staffords - they absolutely adore human company and are totally relaxed and calm when at least one person is around.
 Their usual daily routine is to have breakfast and sleep together for a few hours, a trip in the car, a walk on the beach, cuddles on the sofa, dinner time and more snoozing together followed by even more cuddles on the sofa.
 Both dogs are very tactile and without being bouncy and boisterous - they simply love chilling with someone close by.